 The red grape variety comes from France, Synonyms are Enfariné du Jura, Gaillard, Gouais Noir and Grison.
-There is also a variety of gray berries called Enfariné Gris (Gouais gris).
-There are morphological Similarities with the variety Gueuche Noir, According to done in 2013 DNA analysis it comes from a presumably natural crossing Gouais blanc (Heunisch) x unknown variety.
+There is also a variety of gray berries called Enfariné Gris (Gouais Gris).
+There are morphological Similarities to the variety Gueuche Noir, According to in 2013 DNA analysis it comes from a probably natural crossing Gouais Blanc (Heunisch) x unknown variety.
 However, this is based on only 20 DNA markers (see under molecular Genetics ).
-The late-ripening, high-yielding vine is generally resistant to various vine diseases.
-It provides simple red wines for the rather quick enjoyment.
-Some producers are trying to revive by replanting.
-She will be in the least amount in the two départements law and Doubs mined.
-In 2010, half a hectare was recorded in Doubs (Kym Anderson ).
+The late ripening, productive vine is generally resistant to various vine diseases.
+It provides simple red wines for quick enjoyment.
+Some producers are trying to revive them by planting new ones.
+It is in the smallest amount in the two departments law and Doubs mined.
+In 2010 half a hectare was recorded in Doubs (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012